njzjz/tushuguan/README.md

 #### Use in an external LaTeX project

-Use the library as a GitHub Actions step in an external $\latex$ project.
+Use the library as a GitHub Actions step in an external $\LaTeX$ project.

 > [!NOTE]
 > If the library is private, go to `Settings` > `Actions` > `General` > `Access` to make it Accessible from other repositories.